 - Lactobacillus acidophilus

 - Saccharomyces boulardii

 Keep in mind that specific probiotics can be used for specific issues.
 For example, Saccharomyces boulardii is especially helpful when you are experiencing diarrhea or even if you are fighting off a C Diff infection.

-Of course it is always best to work with a healthcare practitioner when trying a new protocol.
-If you are desperate to heal your leaky gut, please reach out to me, and I will help guide you through dietary changes and supplements along the entire way.
+Of course, it is always best to work with a healthcare practitioner when trying a new protocol.
+If you are desperate to heal your leaky gut, please reach out to me, and I will help guide you through dietary changes and supplements in the entire way.
 You don’t have to go through this journey alone!